 Earthshine Lodge Llama Hike

-Earthshine Lodge is home to four female llamas, who can be seen grazing in their pasture as visitors drive the winding road that leads up to the Lodge.
+Earthshine Lodge is home to multiple llamas, who can be seen grazing in their pasture as visitors drive the winding road that leads up to the Lodge.
 We admired the llamas and the then four-day-old cria (baby llama) with their colorful autumn backdrop.
 We then headed back up the hill to relieve my husband of his llama-care duties – of course, all the hiking llamas were still happily grazing with our infant son contentedly watching the show.

 After a quick orientation, my three older children had a rope in hand and were each leading a llama off across the meadow.
 The 76-acre Earthshine property has multiple trails for exploration, and we had a mile-long loop planned.
 As we hiked across the meadow and into the autumn-cloaked forest, we learned more about the llamas; not just what they can and can’t eat and how to properly guide them, but also about their individual personalities.